February 2026

 Zurich Canada • Summer 2026

-One exceptional Grade 11 or 12 student will be selected for a paid summer internship at Zurich Canada.
+One exceptional Grade 12 student will be selected for a paid internship at Zurich Canada in their Toronto office.
 This is your chance to get real-world experience in insurance and risk management.

 1 SPOT AVAILABLE